 Reviewing Company Revenue

-Looking at stock returns is useful, but it’s also a good idea to look into the actual revenue of a company.
+Looking at stock returns is useful, but it’s also a good idea to look into the actual revenue of a company through its profit and loss statement, or earnings reports.
 Stock prices don’t necessarily follow a company’s revenue, but looking at revenue gives investors an idea about how a company is actually performing.

 Like stock returns, investors can look at revenue over different periods of time.
 Revenue is categorized as operating revenue and nonoperating revenue.
 Operating revenue is more useful for investors to look at because non-operating revenue can include one time events such as selling off a major asset.